 Because you might not be familiar with all the lingo yet: here’s a primer on some astrology stuff.

 Everyone’s familiar with the concept of “being a Gemini,” but the 12 archetypes of the zodiac pertain to much more than your sun sign.
 They may characterize your personality to an extent, but we all embody bits and pieces of other signs, depending on where the rest of the planets were hanging out when we were born.
-They also describe the themes we grapple with collectively when a planet visits said cosmic wheelhouse.
+They also describe the themes we grapple with collectively when a planet comes to visit.
 Read more

-There are signs, and then there are houses.
-Signs and houses correspond to each other, but they’re not the same thing.
 The personalized version of your chart always starts with your rising sign, or your Ascendant, which is the sign that was rising over the Eastern horizon at the exact moment of your birth.
-Rising signs change every two hours or so, and they describe your physical body, your appearance, and how others perceive you.
-You can’t know your house placements without knowing your rising sign, but it’s a good idea to find out, because houses tell you all about the area of your life that’s being affected by the planets.
+Rising signs shift quickly by degree, and you can’t know the rest of your house placements without knowing your exact birth time.
+It’s a good idea to find out if you can, because houses tell you about the area of your life that’s being affected by the planets.
+You’ll get much better intel if you can tell that “challenging times ahead” will specifically arise in your love life versus at your office.
 Read more